<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 Installing a tanning ledge

-When it comes to installing a pool with a tanning ledge, fiberglass often offers a time-saving edge compared to concrete or vinyl liner.
+When it comes to installing pools with a tanning ledge, fiberglass often offers a time-saving edge compared to concrete or vinyl liner.
 While adding a tanning ledge to a fiberglass pool usually takes just a few extra hours, other materials like vinyl liner or concrete could extend the installation time by a day or more.

 Keep in mind that the building process should be thoroughly discussed upfront during the design phase before the construction of the pool begins.